There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 There are also plenty of options for your sweet tooth.
 "There are many good bakeries in the region.
 And if you come across something that Lars Lian, one of Norway's best confectioners, has made, try it immediately," she continues.

-Three Trondheim restaurants are now among the crème de la crème of Nordic culinary destinations.
+Two Trondheim restaurants are now among the crème de la crème of Nordic culinary destinations.

-The exclusive 2022 list includes:
+The exclusive 2024 list includes:

 Speilsalen: The $150 million restoration of the stately Britannia Hotel put Trondheim on the map for seasoned travellers and foodies alike.

-At Speilsalen, World Champion Chef and 2017 Bocuse d'Or silver medallist Christopher Davidsen presents a culinary journey of Norwegian ingredients, many of them locally sourced, that's full of delightful surprises.
+At Speilsalen, World Champion Chef and 2017 Bocuse d'Or silver medallist Christopher Davidsenpresents a culinary journey of Norwegian ingredients, many of them locally sourced, that's full of delightful surprises.
 If you book the chef's table for the evening, you can get a closer look at how the magic happens.
 Norway's top sommelier, Henrik Dahl Jahnsen, who received the Michelin Sommelier Award in 2021, will assure the very best wine pairings.

 You can also enjoy amazing cocktails and delicious food elsewhere in the hotel at the Brasserie Britannia and the cosy Jonathan Grill.